 Note: This feature enables the CPU to alert a terminal in a computer communications system.
-If the following sequence is followed, no erroneous or extraneous characters will be transmitted because of the break,
+If the following sequence is followed, no erroneous or extraneous characters will be transmitted because of the break.

-- 1. Load an all 0s, pad character, in response to THRE. - 2.
-Set break after the next THRE. - Wait for the transmitter to be idle, (TEMT = 1), and clear the break when normal transmission has been restored.
+- 1. Load an all Os, pad character, in response to THRE. - 2.
+Set break after the next THRE. - 3.
+Wait for the transmitter to be idle, (TEMT = 1), and clear break when normal transmission has to be restored.